 “The ground was dirty and there were four bunk beds with no mattresses.
 The walls looked old and there were several names written on them.
 There was a dirty smell inside that from the toilet.
 There were two empty cells and we were the first to get in there”.

-The respondent was detained here for one day.
+The respondent stated that he was detained here for one day.
 During his stay, he described that during the day more people were brought in.
-At the end of the day, he recalled that there were around 70 people detained from Syria, Morocco, Algeria, Afghanistan, Pakistan, and South Sudan.
-There were two women and six minors (between 15 and 17 years old) from Syria and Afghanistan.
-While being detained, the respondent didn’t sign anything, there was no translator present, and no fingerprints or pictures were taken.
-He was also not given water or food.
+At the end of the day, as recalled that there were around 70 people detained from Syria, Morocco, Algeria, Afghanistan, Pakistan, and South Sudan.
+The respondent recalls two women and six minors (between 15 and 17 years old) from Syria and Afghanistan.
+While being detained, the respondent stated that he didn’t sign anything, there was no translator present, he was not given water or food, and no fingerprints or pictures were taken.

-One man, wearing a black jacket and civilian pants opened the cell and told them to leave.
-This man was holding a branch and when people left the cell he was hitting everyone with this branch on their back.
-The man was not hitting the women but he was hitting the minors.
+The respondent recalled that at some point one man, wearing a black jacket and civilian pants opened the cell and told them to leave.
+This man, as described by the respondent, was holding a branch and when people left the cell he was hitting everyone with this branch on their back.
+Reportedly, the man was not hitting the women but he was hitting the minors.
 At the end of the hallway, the respondent saw four other men wearing civilian jackets and camouflage pants.
-The men were escorting the POM to two vans.
-While walking to the vans, they were beaten with the branches, which according to the respondent happened, “to make us walk fast”.
+The responded described that the men were escorting the POM to two vans and that they were beaten with the branches, which according to the respondent happened, “to make us walk fast”.

 Outside, the respondent saw 13 other men in different uniforms.
-He described three deep blue uniforms; a jacket and pants with written police in white letters on the chest, and a Greek flag on the arm; six men wore civilian clothes, “sport pants, civilian jackets and balaclavas” and they were holding tree branches; four were wearing a black uniform with nothing written on their uniform.
-All the men at the detention site wore balaclavas.
+He reported three deep blue uniforms; a jacket and pants with written police in white letters on the chest, and a Greek flag on the arm; six men wore civilian clothes, “sport pants, civilian jackets and balaclavas” and they were holding tree branches; four were wearing a black uniform with nothing written on their uniform.
+All the men at the detention site, as reported, wore balaclavas.

 The respondent described that the POM were escorted to two white unmarked vans that had no license plate at the back.
 The respondent identified the car as similar as pictured below.
 Inside the van, the respondent was with 30 other people.
 The respondent described that the ride was fast, reckless, and “bumpy’.

-After 40 minutes, they arrived at the pushback location.
+After 40 minutes, as recalled by the respondent, they arrived at the pushback location.
 When he was taken out of the car, the respondent saw a big forest on the side of the river and a small yard before the trees started.
-He also saw that the other white that he saw at the detention site arrived at the push back location.
+He also saw that the other white that he saw at the detention site also arrived at the push back location.
 Everyone was taken out of the trunk of the car and forced to form a line.
-To enforce this line, the POM were kicked and hit with tree branches.
+The respondent stated that in order to enforce this line, the POM were kicked and hit with tree branches.
 The respondent stated that there were about 70 people; out of them, two women and six minors (between 15 and 17 years old) from Syria and Afghanistan.
-He stated that there were people from Syria, Morocco, Algeria, Afghanistan, Pakistan, and South Sudan.
+The respondent recalled that there were people from Syria, Morocco, Algeria, Afghanistan, Pakistan, and South Sudan.

 At the pushback location, the respondent saw ten men that he referred to as “officers”.
-Six men in civilian clothes drove with the white vans to the pushback location.
-He also saw four men in green camouflage clothing with a Greek flag on their arms similar to pictured image 9.
-The four men in green uniforms were holding a big gun and talking Greek.
-Upon request, the respondent identified the uniform and the gun as being similar as the ones pictured below.
+The respondent described six men in civilian clothes drove with the white vans to the pushback location.
+He also saw four men in green camouflage clothing with a Greek flag on their arms.
+Reportedly, the four men in green uniforms were holding a big gun and talking Greek.

-The men in civilian clothes spoke different languages.
+The respondent described that the men in civilian clothes spoke different languages.
 The respondent knows Arabic and Kurdish and recognized that the men in civilian clothes spoke Kurdish and Arabic with a Syrian dialect.